Find Affordable College Courses

 North East, MD

-Cecil College did quite well in this year’s ranking of the best places for public health students to get a associate degree.
-It came in at #8 on the list.
+With a ranking of #8, Cecil College did quite well on this year’s best schools for public health students working on their associate degree.
 Cecil College is a small public school located in the rural area of North East.

 Full Public Health at Cecil College Report

-Brookdale Community College landed the #9 spot in the 2023 rankings for the best associate degree public health programs.
+Brookdale Community College came in at #9 in this year’s edition of the Best Public Health Associate Degree Schools in the Middle Atlantic Region ranking.
 Located in the rural area of Lincroft, Brookdale Community College is a public college with a moderately-sized student population.

 #10